brigitta1810/final-restaurant-review-app/README.md

 ##Reference:

-Setting the alt attribute for images dynamically in JavaScript (I had to make a research on Stackoverflow): https://stackoverflow.com/questions/15471688/adding-alt-attribute-to-image-in-javascript
+Setting the alt attribute for images dynamically in JavaScript (I had to make research on Stackoverflow): https://stackoverflow.com/questions/15471688/adding-alt-attribute-to-image-in-javascript